 More information about the products discussed in this case study is available at:

-Stories from Cisco employees about how the Jabber clients help their work can be found in the Cisco blog at:
+Stories from Cisco employees about how the Jabber clients help their work

 To read additional Cisco IT case studies on a variety of business solutions, visit Cisco on Cisco: Inside Cisco IT

 This publication describes how Cisco has benefited from the deployment of its own products.
 Many factors may have contributed to the results and benefits described; Cisco does not guarantee comparable results elsewhere.